 Marriage counseling is here to help both sides enhance their communication.
 The more you are able to work together to solve problems, the healthier your relationship will be over the long-term.

-What if only 1 member of the couple wants counseling, and not the other?
+What if only one member of the couple wants counseling, and not the other?

 This is more commonplace than you think!
 It is perfectly all right that only one member wants to participate in counseling.
 Sometimes the other member does not think that marriage counseling will be useful, while other times they may be afraid, ashamed, angry, secretive or too proud for marriage counseling.
 There may be a split in what each partner wants in their marriage: one partner may even be considering divorce while the other member wishes to remain married.